christiandudel/dtms/README.md

 names of the transient states, the names of the absorbing states, and the values of the time scale.
-The step length of the timescale is implicitly defined by the values of the timescale, and the separator uses a default value which users likely don’t want to change in a majority of applications.
+The step length of the timescale is implicitly defined by the values of the timescale, and the separator uses a default value which users likely do not want to change in a majority of applications.
 In the first example provided further below, the function `dtms()` is called like this: